82lyw/Computer-Architecture/README.md

-# Simple-MIPS-Simulator
+# Computer Architecture

-The repository contains the first homework of computer architecture : creating a simple MIPS simulator.
+The repository contains the homework of computer architecture : creating a simple MIPS simulator and Pipeline simulator.

+## Simple MIPS Simulator

 Task demand: